IGS/Chiron/docs/HMP_data_exercise.md

   --16s_list stool_16s_rand_samples.tsv --wgs_list stool_wgs_rand_samples.tsv
 ```

-The command may generate the following warning, which may be safely ignored:
+The command may generate the following warning, which can be ignored:
 ```
 Using SN as value column: use value.var to override.
 ```